- Aug 15 2022

 815SS: Nature Drawing with Stephanie Sipp

-Supply List Here
+Supply List Here (Student Provided)

 Enjoy learning drawing techniques while creating a nature journal page of Black-eyed Susans.
 Drawing and adding color will sharpen your observational skills, provide opportunities to explore and broaden your knowledge of nature in Western North Carolina.
 Fifteen years teaching drawing at the college level has shown Stephanie that anyone can learn to draw if the process is broken down into manageable steps.

 Black-eyed Susans are a widespread wildflower in the Aster family.
 We will look closely at the flower properties including the different florets, the characteristics of the leaf and the placement of the leaf on the stem.
 You will be guided through step-by-step instructions and demonstrations of drawing techniques that will help you observe and document the flower.
 We will use a multi layering pencil coloring technique that will finish your drawing with vibrant color.
 Throughout the creative process Stephanie will offer positive feedback on your progress, successful tips for working through stumbling blocks, and methods for using photographs as visual references.

 The goal for each class is to build your knowledge and skill so that you can draw flowers realistically in a botanical style.
 We will use visual references to support this process, including an image of the finished drawing, a grid drawing, photographs of the flower and the suggested color pencils to use.

 Stephanie Sipp is a professional nature illustrator and educator who maintains a fulltime studio in the mountains of Western North Carolina.
 Her joyful images of flowers, birds, animals and places are celebrated by followers both regionally and online.